 Do you have patients or clients?

 You know, it depends on what they’re in.
 I can consider people both patients and clients relating to why they’re coming to me: it largely depends on the nature of the treatment I am performing, so I would say doctors have both clients and patients.

-Do you think good-looking girls get penalised or helped by their being good-looking when it comes to careers?
+Do you think good-looking girls get penalised when it comes to careers?

-No, I don’t think so!
-I really think that being good-looking penalises you!
+I definitely don’t think you’re penalised for being physically attractive.
 I am really into giving speeches related to women and business and women’s empowerment, this is one of the causes I care the most about.
-I have never felt discriminated because of my gender or in any way, and I actually don’t think that being attractive or not should affect your success in the workplace and I firmly believe that everyone should be judged on their abilities and their attitude and it shouldn’t matter what gender you are or whether you are attractive or not…
+I have never felt discriminated because of my gender or in any way, and I actually don’t think that being attractive or not should affect your success in the workplace and I firmly believe that everyone should be judged on their abilities and their attitude and it shouldn’t matter what gender you are or whether you are attractive or not.

-That is fine, but I wasn’t really talking about gender… this is more a question about whether being attractive or not may affect your career.
+I wasn’t really talking about gender inequality.
+This is more about whether being attractive may affect your career or not.

-Talking about celebrities who undergo heavy cosmetic surgery and then end up uglier than before, do you think a cosmetic doctor should say no when treatment will make the patient uglier?
+Would you refuse to perform a treatment that will make the patient uglier?
 Have you ever refused a job?

 Of course!
 There is a group of cosmetic doctors I call “Dr Loo” who turn away patients, and I do this as well, but I really don’t care because I think you can have minor adjustments to look better – but this is not directly proportional like if the more you have the better you’re going to look; there is a point when your attractiveness starts to decrease.
 I’m extremely mindful, and sometimes, when I explain to the patients why I am refusing to treat them, they become upset, and you know, even annoyed… but I think you have a responsibility as a cosmetic doctor to do what’s best for the patient; you have an obligation, in my opinion, to refuse to treat.